Skip to content

 Note

-Note that loading the biokit module will load an older version of Salmon that comes with Trinity.
-To use latest vesion of Salmon, load salmon module instead.
+Loading the biokit module will load an older version of Salmon that comes with Trinity.
+To use the latest version of Salmon, load the Salmon module directly as above.